johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-12-27-azure-container-apps-build-and-deploy-with-bicep-and-github-actions/index.md

 tags: [azure container apps, Bicep, GitHub Actions, GitHub container registry]
 image: ./title-image.png
 hide_table_of_contents: false
+description: 'Learn how to deploy a web app to Azure Container Apps using Bicep and GitHub Actions.
+This post covers the configuration and deployment of secrets.'
 ---

 This post shows how to build and deploy a simple web application to Azure Container Apps using Bicep and GitHub Actions.
 This includes the configuration and deployment of secrets.